realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 ## Why This Matters for Believers

-Transhumanism offers a **false gospel**.
+Transhumanism offers a **false Gospel**.
 It promises salvation—not through grace, but through innovation.
 It invites people to trust in human power rather than divine mercy.
 In doing so, it subtly shifts hope away from Messiah and places it in the hands of engineers and algorithms.

 This worldview doesn't just challenge individual theology—it undermines key doctrines:

 - **Creation**: It denies the sufficiency and sanctity of our created nature.
 - **Fall**: It ignores sin as the root of human suffering, assuming we just need better tools.
-- **Redemption**: It replaces the cross with code.
+- **Redemption**: It replaces the tree with code.
 - **Glorification**: It trades resurrection for reinvention.

 ---

-## How Should We Respond as the Church?
+## How Should We Respond as the Messianic Synagogue?

 Here are some practical ways we can respond faithfully:

-### 1. Guard the Image of God
+### 1. Guard the Image of G-d

-Teach the value and dignity of every person—not because of intelligence, ability, or enhancements, but because each is made by God.
+Teach the value and dignity of every person—not because of intelligence, ability, or enhancements, but because each is made by G-d.

-### 2. Preach the True Gospel
+### 2. Preach the True Good News

 Hold fast to the message of salvation by grace through faith in Messiah alone.
 Eternal life isn’t downloadable.
 It’s given.

-### 3. Equip the Church with Discernment
+### 3. Equip the Messianic Synagogue with Discernment

 Encourage wise engagement with technology.
 Use tools, but don’t let them rule.
 Embrace healing, but reject hubris.